SDWebImage/SDWebImageSVGCoder/README.md

 To use SVG coder, you should firstly add the `SDImageSVGCoder` to the coders manager.
 Then you can call the View Category method to start load SVG images.

 Because SVG is a [vector image](https://en.wikipedia.org/wiki/Vector_graphics) format, which means it does not have a fixed bitmap size.
 However, `UIImage` or `CGImage` are all [bitmap image](https://en.wikipedia.org/wiki/Raster_graphics).
 For `UIImageView`, we will only parse SVG with a fixed image size (from the SVG viewPort information).
-But we also support you to specify a desired size during image loading using `vectorImageSize` context option.
+But we also support you to specify a desired size during image loading using `SVGImageSize` context option.

 + Objective-C